Author: Xan Marshland, FOW

 "You know that feeling when you find your people?
 Yeah, Jack Stauss is my people." - Joey Weamer, FOW.
 Photo: Carson Meyer (@carsonmeyerphoto)

 That night, we wrapped things up in style with a party at WNDR Alpine HQ in Salt Lake City, complete with some well-earned Impossible meatballs and lasagna.
-After dinner, Checkerspot CEO Charles Dimmler gave us a little background into the origins of the unique materials that give the Intention 110 its unique performance characteristics.
+After dinner, Checkerspot CEO Charles Dimmler gave us a little background into the origins of the purpose-built biomaterials that give the Intention 110 its unique performance characteristics.

 Pretty cozy for a ski manufacturing facility, right?
 WNDR Alpine HQ, Salt Lake City, UT.
 Photo: Carson Meyer (@carsonmeyerphoto)